eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-survived.md

 > Yes, depending on time requirements and my availability.

-If anything, **what has suprised you most from this article?** Comment below.
+If anything, **what has surprised you the most from this article?** Comment below.
 If you've done a clinical trial before, comment on your experiences, especially if at a different research unit.